Mobility - less for more

 Selected figures

-Long-haul flights account for about 40% of air travel, but are responsible for more than 80% of CO2 emissions.
+In 2024 long-haul flights account for about 40% of air travel, but are responsible for almost 85% of CO2 emissions.
 Reasons: greater distances, higher altitudes and a greater fuel load.

 A short summary of the key facts on air travel.